86Box/86Box/README.md

 6. Run `make -jN -f win/makefile.mingw` to start the actual compilation process.
    Substitute `N` with the number of threads you want to use for the compilation process.
-The optimal number depends entirely on your processor, and it is up to you to determine the optimal number.
+The optimal number depends entirely on your processor, and it is up to you to determine it.
 A good starting point is the total number of threads (AKA Logical Processors) you have available.
 7. If the compilation succeeded (which it almost always should), you will find `86Box.exe` in the src directory.